The Skinny on Liposuction

 Kim of Kinston, North Carolina had a similarly successful outcome.
 At 35 years old, she had liposuction on her thighs, stomach, and waist.

 "I had soft, fatty thighs and no shape in the waist," says Kim.
-She says the results were even better than she expected, although she did take medicine to manage the pain.
+She says the results were even better than she expected, although she did take medication to manage the pain.
 "The liposuction made a world of difference in how I looked, moved, wore my clothes—and in my self-esteem," she adds.

 Leah, 42, of South Lake Tahoe, California, was not as fortunate.
 After losing 120 pounds, Carlson still felt her hips and thighs were out of proportion, so she signed up for liposuction.